 Introduction

-rclone is a convenient and performant command-line tool for transferring files and synchronizing directories directly between FAS RC file systems and Google Drive (or other supported cloud storage).
-If you are eligible, and don’t already have a Google Apps for Harvard account, see the Google Apps for Harvard Getting Started page.
-If you require help or support for your Harvard Google account or for Google Drive itself, please contact HUIT (ithelp@harvard.edu).
+rclone is a convenient and performant command-line tool for transferring files and synchronizing directories directly between FAS RC file systems and Google Drive (or other supported cloud storage systems).
+If you are eligible, and don’t already have a Harvard Google Workspace account, see the Getting started with Google Drive page.
+If you require help or support for your Harvard Google Workspace account or for Google Drive itself, please contact HUIT (ithelp@harvard.edu).

 Configuring rclone